notionparallax/blog/_posts/2021-02-16-futuregame.md

 Get into teams; teams of 3 seem to work pretty well.
 If the team is too small it's hard to get enough ideas bouncing around, if it's too big, not everyone's option gets heard.

 Print out the cards.
 In total you need about 10 per team, there are {{ site.data.cards | size }} cards now, so you can work that out.
+If you want to just get the cards as a PDF then [they're here]({{ site.baseurl }}/assets/20/game/the_cards.pdf), but if you want the freshest ones, [they're here](https://notionparallax.co.uk/2021/futurecards) for you to print yourself.

 If you've got a particular focus or reason for running this workshop, then it's probably ok to make a fixed card that is always in each team's hand.
 E.g. if you really care about smart cities, make a card (or cards) about that, and make sure that each team always has one of them.

-Someone needs to be the MC/time keeper.
-It helps to have a few people going around to get the teams to think a bit differently if they get stuck in a rut.
+Extra to the teams, someone needs to be the MC/time keeper.
+It helps to have a few other people going around to get the teams to think a bit differently if they get stuck in a rut.

 ## Contributing